| Melbourne — loading...

 The best pub crawl route: Start at the Royston (River Street) → Corner Hotel (Swan Street) → Royal Saxon (Church Street) → Prince Alfred (Church Street) → Richmond Republic (Bridge/Church corner) → The Bridge Hotel (Bridge Road).
 That’s six pubs, roughly 3 kilometres, and one excellent day out.

 Getting there: Richmond is 4km from the CBD.
 Train to Richmond or East Richmond station.
-Tram 78 runs the length of Church Street.
+Tram 78 runs along Church Street.
 Tram 75 covers Bridge Road.
-Park off-street if you’re drinking — parking enforcement on Bridge Road is ruthless.

-Best night to go: Thursday and Friday are the sweet spot — busy enough for atmosphere, quiet enough to get served.
-Saturdays get hectic, especially near the MCG on game day.
-Sundays are for the courtyard.
+Best night to go: Thursday and Friday are the sweet spot — enough atmosphere, not overwhelming.
+Saturdays get hectic near the MCG on game days.
+Sundays are for the courtyard session.